 As more people make their shift to e-commerce, there is a chance: with the right content, you can retain and nurture your existing customers by providing them value.
 Influencers have changed their standard of content.
 Now more than ever, it is important to carefully consider the caption and tone of your visuals.

 Essentially, it is important to note that you should consider social media as a time for community, rather than a competition.
 Try to keep your followers more engaged with your content.
 How?
 With live discussions, Q/As and webinars, you can keep Instagram followers hooked to their screens!

 5. Encourage People to Post their Story

 It should come as no surprise that reviews are a significant deciding factor in the user buying purchase cycle.
 Your success on social media is more contingent on what your clients are saying about you.
 This means you can convince consumers to share their journey with you: how did they find you, what do they like most about your product, and what has their experience been like?

 According to a survey, almost 1 in 3 Facebook users make a purchase after “sharing, liking, or commenting” on the product themselves.
 So make sure that you get the user onboard for his journey: you can add his review on your website, or even make a video about him.
-Some companies even reward referral points to consumers for recommending their product to their friends!
+Some companies even reward referral points to consumers for recommending their products to their friends!

 6. Post at the Best Time

 Knowing when to post on every social media is essential to marketing campaigns.
 The first step is to create compelling content that is relevant to your audience.
 However, if you do not post your content at the right time, your efforts will never be fruitful!